How Do You Prepare HVAC Equipment for a Storm

 When the storm has passed, be sure the system is safe before turning it back on.
 First, confirm there are no signs of damage and clean any debris from around the equipment.
 Call D.A.
 Bennett Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the equipment.
 Once you’ve had an inspection by a professional, turn the HVAC system back on right away to help dry the home and avoid mold from getting into the equipment or ductwork.

 If your air conditioner has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call D.A.
-Bennett Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+Bennett Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your HVAC system in working order all year long.